 Alternatively, you can complete the Bachelor of Arts, Biomedicine, Commerce, Music or Science with a design and history subject at Melbourne and then undertake the three-year Master of Architecture.

 The Master of Architecture focuses on architectural design and practice.
 Upon completion of this course, you can seek employment in private architectural firms working on residential, commercial and institutional projects or in government departments assisting in the development of major projects.

 This program may have specific entry requirements such as prerequisite subjects or a minimum GPA (Grade Point Average) that must be completed to be considered for entry.

-The University offers guaranteed entry into selected graduate degrees to domestic and international students who have completed an Australian Year 12 or the IB in Australia between 2011 and 2013.
+The University offers guaranteed entry into selected graduate degrees to domestic and international students who have completed an Australian Year 12 or the IB in Australia.
+Eligible students must enrol in a University of Melbourne undergraduate degree immediately following year 12, or be granted a deferral by the University.
 These guarantees are usually based on your ATAR/notional ATAR.